 Our ability to compete depends in part upon the strength of the patents and patent rights that we own or may hereafter acquire.
 We rely on a combination of U.S. and foreign patents, copyrights, trademark, trade secret laws and other types of agreements to establish and protect our patent, intellectual property and proprietary rights.
-The efforts we take to protect our patents, intellectual property and proprietary rights may not be sufficient or effective at stopping unauthorized use of our patents, intellectual property and proprietary rights.
+The efforts we take to protect our patents, intellectual property and proprietary rights.
 In addition, effective trademark, patent, copyright and trade secret protection may not be available or cost-effective in every country in which our services are made available.
-There may be instances where we are not able to fully protect or utilize our patent and other intellectual property in a manner that maximizes competitive advantage.
-If we are unable to protect our patent assets and intellectual property and proprietary rights from unauthorized use, the value of those assets may be reduced, which could negatively impact our business.
+There may be instances where we are not able to fully protect or utilize our patent and other intellectual property rights from unauthorized use, the value of those assets may be reduced, which could negatively impact our business.
 Our inability to obtain appropriate protections for our intellectual property may also allow competitors to enter markets and produce or sell the same or similar products.
 In addition, protecting our patents and patent rights is expensive and diverts critical managerial resources.
-If any of the foregoing were to occur, or if we are otherwise unable to protect our intellectual property and proprietary rights, our business and financial results could be adversely affected.
+If any of the foregoing were to occur, or if we are otherwise unable to protect our intellectual property and property and proprietary rights, our business and financial results could be adversely affected.